RobertARandolph/AdmiralBumbleBee.com/Health.md

 I vividly remember lying on a gurney in the hallway and the nurse wanted to check my BP lying down then standing.
 My mother suggested they get a strong male nurse to stand nearby.
 BP was mildly low lying down.
 I stood up and...
 Next thing I remember I was at a BeeGees concert.

 Oh, wait.
 I passed out, but you could not convince me that I was not at a BeeGees concert for that minute I was out.
 I remember it vividly to this day.
+Thankfully that nurse was there, as I was told that I ragdolled straight to the ground as I said "I'm going..."

 Cue doctors galore trying to figure out why my HR/BP were low, and why I suddenly developed [orthostatic hypotension](https://en.wikipedia.org/wiki/Orthostatic_hypotension).
 [Tilt-Table Test](https://en.wikipedia.org/wiki/Tilt_table_test) was positive.
 Other tests were negative (did not get a [QSART](https://en.wikipedia.org/wiki/Sudomotor) till a decade later!).

+I passed out _many_ times in that period.
+I injured myself doing so frequently.

 Over the next few year the autonomic symptoms worsened slowly and I began to notice other symptoms.
 I couldn't feel 'wet' anymore, anything wet simply felt cold.
 I started dropping cups of water.
 I would get these strange shooting pains.
 The 'spiciness' from mild hot sauce would last for _hours_.
 I had a [nerve conduction study](https://en.wikipedia.org/wiki/Nerve_conduction_study) and [EMG](https://en.wikipedia.org/wiki/Electromyography) which returned inconclusive (important later!).
 3 years later I had _another_ inconclusive NCS/EMG which showed slightly worse results than previously, but not enough to make a definitive diagnosis.
 More and more symptoms until a [skin punch nerve biopsy](https://en.wikipedia.org/wiki/Skin_biopsy) returned positive for _severe_ small fiber neuropathy.